deckbox/wordpress_mtg_tooltips/readme.txt

 Contributors: grimdonkey
 Tags: magic the gathering, deckbox, MtG, tcg, ccg, magic, cards, tooltips Requires at least: 2.8.6
-Tested up to: 6.3.0
+Tested up to: 6.6.2
-Stable tag: 3.3.0
+Stable tag: 3.4.0

 Easily transform Magic the Gathering card names into links that show the card image in a tooltip when hovering over them.
 You can also quickly create deck listings.

 == Description ==

-The plugin adds a button in the visual post editor.
-To use it, just select the text that represents a Magic the Gathering card name and click the button.
-The card name will be enclosed in [mtg_card][/mtg_card] tags (or the shorthand [c][/c] tag).
+The plugin adds shortcodes that transform mtg card names and decks to provide a mouseover image.
+For cards use the [mtg_card][/mtg_card] shortcode (or the shortened version [c][/c]).
 When viewing the post, the card name will show up as a link to the card's page on https://deckbox.org .
 Hovering over the link will show the card's image in a tooltip.

-A similar tag can be used to quickly create deck listings: [mtg_deck][/mtg_deck] (or the shorthand [d][/d]).
+A similar tag can be used to quickly create deck listings: [mtg_deck][/mtg_deck] (or the shortened version [d][/d]).
 A deck listing should contain a list of cards and categories.
 All cards have a number before their name.
 All other lines are interpreted as category names.
 Do *not* include card numbers on the category name lines, they will automatically be computed and displayed by the plugin.
 A short example follows.

 The default style for displaying decks is a card listing with each card having a mouseover tooltip.
 This style can be changed to an embedded view, where the listing has a card image to the right of the deck.
 This can be toggled in the plugin settings for all decks, or specifically for a deck by setting the style attribute to the tag, as can be seen below.